handeyeco/fun-with-midi/README.md

 This isn't a huge issue for now since we're only using MIDI out, but it's something to keep in mind.
 It does however limit our ability to use `Serial.print` while also using MIDI.

 The good news is that some Arduinos have multiple UARTs; for example the Mega has 4 sets of UART pins.
 This means you can use one set for programming/debugging and one set for MIDI.
-Unfortunately the MIDI shield is designed to work with the Uno too, which only has one set, so the issues exists with the shield on the Mega.
+Unfortunately the MIDI shield is designed to work with the Uno too, which only has one set, so the issues exists with the shield even on the Mega.

 So: